Dh4nvi/LoveLocal-Campus-drive/README.md

 # LoveLocal-Campus-drive
 BuildHer Interview Questions
 Interview questions for BuildHer Campaign.
-The interns can choose the language of their choice They need to pick one question from easy, one from medium and one from hard.
+I have choosen the language Python 3.
 The questions I have picked are listed below:

 Easy 3
 Given an integer numRows, return the first numRows of Pascal's triangle.